Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Transport model and optimal operating point

-with $a$ and $b_i$ denote the annihilation operators of the charger and $i$-th battery mode, and $J_1$~($J_i$) and $\theta_1$~($\theta_i$) represent the amplitude and phase of the coherent coupling.
+where $a$ and $b_i$ are the annihilation operators of the charger and $i$-th battery mode, respectively.
+The parameters $J_1$ and $J_i$ denote coherent hopping amplitudes, and $\theta_1$ and $\theta_i$ denote the corresponding hopping phases.

-Directional energy transport is induced by engineered nonreciprocal couplings mediated by cooperative dissipation~\cite{PhysRevX.5.021025,PhysRevLett.132.210402}.
-After adiabatic elimination of the reservoir degrees of freedom, the effective dynamics exhibits asymmetric energy transfer between different nodes of the quantum battery network.
+The nonreciprocal coupling is achieved by coupling the charger $a$ and the battery $b_1$, as well as each pair $b_i$ and $b_{i+1}$, to a common reservoir~\cite{PhysRevX.5.021025,PhysRevLett.132.210402}.
+After adiabatic elimination of the reservoir degrees of freedom, directional energy transport emerges between different nodes of the quantum battery network.
 In the Markovian regime, the system dynamics is governed by the master equation